Art of ancient Egypt: Amarna art (c. 1350 BC)

 Amarna art is named for the extensive archeological site at Tel el-Amarna, where Pharaoh Akhenaten moved the capital in the late Eighteenth Dynasty.
 This period, and the years leading up to it, constitute the most drastic interruption in the style of Egyptian art in the Old, Middle, and New Kingdoms as a result of the rising prominence of the New Solar Theology and the eventual shift towards Atenism under Akhenaten.
 Amarna art is characterized by a sense of movement and a "subjective and sensual perception" of reality as it appeared in the world.
 Scenes often include overlapping figures creating the sensation of a crowd, which was less common in earlier times.

 The artwork produced under Akhenaten was a reflection of the dramatic changes in culture, style, and religion that occurred under Akhenaten's rule.
 Sometimes called the New Solar Theology, the new religion was a monotheistic worship of the sun, the Aten.
-Akhenaten placed emphasis on himself as the "co-regent", along with the Aten, as well as the mouthpiece of the Aten himself.
-Since the sun disk was worshiped at the ultimate life-giving power in this new theology, anything the sun's rays touched were blessed by this force.
-As a result, sacrifices and worship were likely conducted in open courtyards and the sunken relief technique which works best for outdoors carvings was also used for indoor works.
+Akhenaten emphasized himself as the "co-regent", along with the Aten, as well as the mouthpiece of the Aten himself.
+Since the sun disk was worshiped as the ultimate life-giving power in this new theology, anything the sun's rays touched was blessed by this force.
+As a result, sacrifices and worship were likely conducted in open courtyards, and the sunken relief technique, which works best for outdoor carvings, was also used for indoor works.

 Portrayal of the human body shifted drastically under the reign of Akhenaten.
 For instance, many depictions of Akhenaten's body give him distinctly feminine qualities, such as large hips, prominent breasts, and a larger stomach and thighs.
 Facial representations of Akhenaten, such as in the sandstone Statue of Akhenaten, display him with an elongated chin, full lips, and hollow cheeks.
 These stylistic features extended past representations of Akhenaten and were further employed in the depiction of all figures of the royal family, as observed in the Portrait of Meritaten and Fragment of a queen's face.
-This is a divergence from the earlier Egyptian art which emphasized idealized youth and masculinity for male figures.
+This is a divergence from the earlier Egyptian art, which emphasized idealized youth and masculinity for male figures.